 The Pacific ADA Center serves Arizona, California, Hawaii, Nevada, and the Pacific Basin Territories of American Samoa, Guam, and the Northern Mariana Islands.

 This region covers almost 1 million square miles of land mass and has a population of nearly 51 million.
 In light of the large geographic area—as well as the ethnic, cultural and language diversity—the Pacific ADA Center’s staff and large network of affiliates play a significant role in reaching the region’s stakeholders.

 Customized ADA Training

 The Pacific ADA Center is leading the efforts to disseminate information about emergency preparedness and management on behalf of the ADA National Network.
-A major part of this has been designing and hosting the Emergency Management and Preparedness-Inclusion of Persons with Disabilities webinar series.
-The free webinars focus on key strategies and approaches at federal, state, and local levels for including people with disabilities in emergency management and preparedness.
+A major part of this has been designing and hosting the Emergency Management and Preparedness-Inclusion of Persons with Disabilities webinar series on behalf of the ADA National Network.
+Webinars offered in 2021 include:

-- Whole Community Inclusion Emergency Preparedness Planning at the State Level;
+- Achieving Whole Community Inclusion in Emergency Management

 - Disability Inclusion and Considerations in Vaccination Centers and Operations

 - A Closer Look: COVID-19 Accessible Materials for People with Disabilities Project

 - Everybody, Somebody, Anybody, and Nobody” Colorado’s Development of a Statewide Access & Functional Needs Program